-We have been closely following the saga of Barry Minkow, former convicted fraudster who allegedly found God and become a pastor.
-Unfortunately, Minkow will probably soon be doing most of his worship in a prison chapel.
-The feds say he committed yet another fraud.
+[Updated through 2021] We have been closely following the saga of Barry Minkow, former convicted fraudster who allegedly found God and become a pastor.
+Unfortunately Minkow was again convicted of fraud and had to do his worshipping from a prison chapel.

-According to a report published in the LA Weekly, Minkow served 7 years in prison in the 1980s after being convicted of running a Ponzi scheme.
+When we first published this story, Minkow has served 7 years in prison in the 1980s after being convicted of running a Ponzi scheme.
 That scheme allegedly defrauded investors out of $100 million.
 Court records say Minkow was convicted of 57 counts of securities fraud.

 The LA Weekly says that after his release, Minkow found religion, became senior pastor at the Community Bible Church and even began helping the FBI working as a “fraud buster.”